Tips For Runner Foot Fitness

 When the nerve in the ball of the foot is compressed and irritated, the nerve tissue can thicken and become painful.
 Symptoms start gradually, including pain, numbness, and a burning sensation in the ball of the foot.
 Damage is progressive, so early diagnosis is important.

-With awareness and prompt attention, you will keep your feet fit for a long sunny season of running the Twin Cities’ lovely parks and trails.
+With awareness and prompt attention, you will help prevent running injuries and keep your feet fit for a long sunny season of running the Twin Cities’ lovely parks and trails.